Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Transposition of the great arteries.
 In this embryologic defect, the positions of the pulmonary artery and the aorta are reversed, thus:

-The aorta originates from the right ventricle, so most of the blood returning to the heart from the body is pumped back out without first going to the lungs.
+The aorta originates from the right ventricle, so the oxygen-poor blood returning to the heart from the body is pumped back out to the aorta without first going to the lungs to pick up oxygen.

-The pulmonary artery originates from the left ventricle, so that most of the blood returning from the lungs goes back to the lungs again.
+The pulmonary artery originates from the left ventricle, so that the oxygen-rich blood returning from the lungs goes back out to the pulmonary artery and to the lungs again.

 Immediate medical intervention is necessary to correct this condition.